francisdavey/startup-law/source/intro-slides.md

 -  patents

 ## Ownership
--  *usually* owner is author/designer/inventor
+-  *Usually* owner is author/designer/inventor
--  *employer* owns when done in course of employment
+-  *Employer* owns when done "in the course of employment"
--  contractors
+-  Contractors
--  crowd sourcing
+-  Crowd sourcing
--  competitions
+-  Competitions
--  assignments in writing
+-  Assignments in writing

 ## Trademarks
--  registered ££££
+-  Registered ££££
 -  UK or EU or more
--  how many marks
+-  How many marks
--  which class?
+-  Which class?

 ## Copyright
--  unregistered
+-  Unregistered
--  *usually* life + 70 years
+-  *Usually* life + 70 years
--  almost any creative work of authorship
+-  Almost any creative work of authorship
--  infringed by copying, publishing on the web...
+-  Infringed by copying, publishing on the web...

+## Artist's Resale Right
+-  Graphic or plastic art
+-  Involvement of professional dealer
+-  Second and subsequent sales over €100
+-  Sliding (down) percentage scale
+-  Nominated collecting society (DACS v ACS)

 ## Designs
--  unregistered and registered ££££
+-  Unregistered and registered ££££
 -  UK and EU
 -  2 x 2 = 4

 ## Patents
--  inventions
+-  Inventions
--  registered ££££
+-  Registered ££££
--  very expensive to sue
+-  Very expensive to sue
--  used defensively
+-  Used defensively
--  is it really your value?
+-  Is it really your value?

 # Miscellaneous

 ## Breach of confidence
--  quality of confidence
+-  Quality of confidence
 -  CONFIDENTIAL
--  binds everyone who knows
+-  Binds everyone who knows
--  don't absolutely need an NDA
+-  Don't absolutely need an NDA
--  but nice to have one
+-  But nice to have one

 ## Reducing Lawyers' Fees
+-  How are you most efficient?
--  draft yourself, lawyer checks
+-  Draft yourself, lawyer checks
--  check specific clause
+-  Check specific clause
--  the 1 hour answer
+-  The 1 hour answer
--  how are you most efficient?
--  focus
+-  Focus